GNU-Ymir/Documentations/en/primitives/types.md

 ```
 <br>

-**Warning**: The length of a [c8] literals can seem incorrect
+**Warning**: The length of a **`[c8]`** literals can seem incorrect
 due to the encoding system.
-For example, the slice `"☺"s8` will have a
+For example, the slice **`"☺"s8`** have a
 length of **`3`**.
 To summarize, **`[c8]`** slices are utf-8 encoded
 string literals, when **`[c32]`** are encoded in utf-32.

 A slice is a two-word object, the first word is the length of the
 slice, and the second is a pointer to the data stored in the slice.
 A
 slice is an aliasable type, its mutability is a bit more complicated
-than the mutability of scalar types, because it borrows memory which
+than the mutability of scalar types (except pointers), because it
-is not automatically copied when an assignment is made.
-This section
+borrows memory which is not automatically copied when an assignment is
-will not discuss the mutability of internal types or aliasable
+made.
+This section will not discuss the mutability of internal types
-types.
+or aliasable types.
 This is discussed in the chapter [Aliases and
 References](https://gnu-ymir.github.io/Documentations/en/advanced/).

 The field **`len`** records the length of the slice and can be